mirarrararri/simple-basic-python/README.md

 # Simple-Basic-Python
-My journey as a beginner start here!.
+My journey as a beginner started here!.

 This repository contains a collection of beginner-friendly Python programs.
 It is part of my school programming activities and showcases the basics of Python coding such as input/output, loops, conditionals, and functions.